 Staying in Dallas also puts your family near other great cities in Texas.
 That’s why we suggest taking a day trip with kids from Dallas during your vacation!
 Here are some recommendations.

-We hope you liked this list of Fun Things To Do In Dallas With Kids.
+We hope you found this list of Fun Things To Do In Dallas With Kids helpful in planning your own Dallas itinerary.
 Between museums, hiking, and more family fun, you won’t ever go bored in this Texas city.
 Enjoy Dallas with your kids!

 A special thank you to FLT community member Chrissy Trotter, who helped compile this amazing list of things to do in Dallas with kids.